jsohndata/docs-javascript/function-naming-convention.md

-# Doc: Javascript - Functions: Naming Convention, Parameter and Argument.
+# JavaScript: Functions - Naming Convention

 ## Function Naming Convention
 1. `Use descriptive and concise names`: Name your functions according to their purpose, so that it's easy to understand what they do.
 Keep the function names concise, but not too short that they become ambiguous.